georgeDharada/blog/blog-tech/_posts/2021-03-28-networking.markdown

 There is room for further enhancements using the VRA and direct link.
 More updates will be made on this blog post

-This is an 'agile' blog post.
-More details will be added
+I will post another blog to give further details on networking!